iribelousova/PythonConnectorEuromod/docs/autoapi/euromod/core/index.rst

    .. py:attribute:: outputs
       :type:  container.Container[pandas.DataFrame]

-      A :obj:`Container` with type :class:`pandas.DataFrame` simulation results.
+      A :obj:`Container` with :class:`pandas.DataFrame`-type simulation results.
       For indexing use an integer or a label from :obj:`output_filenames`.